danTitan/danTitan.github.io/index.md

 Here we found some things like email, twitter,github

 - [Setup](https://dantitan.github.io/setup/ "Config & tools")  (Config and Tools Markdown Simple, un .md por cada tema)
-- Blog with tags (En Jekyll, posts JAVA 15 years later, Micronaout)
+- Blog with tags (En Jekyll, posts JAVA 15 years later, Micronaout,..)
 - Projectes
 - Todo (Everything to do or to learn)